mariodelgado/mariodelgado.github.io/MWE/README.md

 <li>a sample menu structure</li>
 <li>examples of sub pages</li>
 </ul>

+In this sampple, two types of modules that are commonly implemented by our clients were used as examples to show best practices.

++ Admissions
++ Alumni

 The advantages of using a MWE is a starter version of a single codebase that, when deployed, will be able to render information properly on any mobile device.
 To make this possible, we ask that you try to adhere to the grid http://getbootstrap.com/css/#grid layout methodology used by the bootstrap framework.